-These procedural rules supplement Chapter 5 of the Party rule book - selections for election to public office, and provide a framework for Local Campaign Forums (LCFs) and Constituency Labour Parties (CLPs) to follow when conducting selections of local government candidates.
+These procedural rules supplement Chapter 5 of the Party rule book - selections for election to public office, and provide a framework for Local Government Committees (LGCs) and Constituency Labour Parties (CLPs) to follow when conducting selections of local government candidates.

-Local Campaign Forums and CLPs must also follow the good practice advice on these procedures as provided from time to time by the NEC.
+Local Government Committees and CLPs must also follow the good practice advice on these procedures as provided from time to time by the NEC.

-A. Selection timetable

-- i.
-The executive of the Local Campaign Forum ('LCF') shall prepare a timetable for the selection procedure.
-All timetables and/or any variance to any of the selection procedures must be approved by the RD(GS) or other national officer as determined by the General Secretary on behalf of the NEC. - ii.
-The timetable should be set so that, as far as possible, candidates are selected six months in advance of the election (12 months where the council elects on a two or four yearly cycle). - iii.
-The timetable should identify various stages as follows: - a. invitation for nominations to the panel of approved candidates - b. initial closing date for receipt of nominations - c. proposed interviewing procedure for those who require an interview - d. date of LCF to decide on endorsement of initial applications - e. submission of initial list of approved nominees ('the panel') to CLPs and ward selection committees - f. the agreed order for selection meetings (i.e. first priority to Labour seats, second to winnable seats and last to other seats) - g. date for reopening of endorsement procedure, where this is appropriate
+- A. Selection timetable - i.
+The executive of the Local Government Commitee ('LGC') shall prepare a timetable for the selection procedure.
+All timetables and/or any variance to any of the selection procedures must be approved by the RD(GS) or other national officer as determined by the General Secretary on behalf of the NEC.
+Amendments to the timetable, including any meetings rescheduled for whatever reason, must also be approved by the RD(GS). - The timetable should be set so that, as far as possible, candidates are selected six months in advance of the election (12 months where the council elects on a two or four yearly cycle). - iii.
+The timetable should identify various stages as follows: - a. invitation for nominations to the panel of approved candidates - b. initial closing date for receipt of nominations - c. proposed interviewing procedure for those who require an interview - d. date of LGC to decide on endorsement of initial applications - e. submission of initial list of approved nominees ('the panel') to CLPs and ward selection committees